rupadarshiray/rupadarshiray.github.io/content/notes/constructing-hierarchical-wiki.md

 ---
 id: 1pMVxQT9bCpITrQhazStP
-title: Hierarchial Bases in Wiki
+title: 'Constructing a hierarchical wiki'
 desc: 'Building an ecosystem of knowledge with the philosophy, on top of Dendron'
 created: 2021-11-06T01:44:39
 modified: 2021-12-18T01:50:22